lmirosevic/GBLoading/README.md

 }];
 ```

 That's it.
-You can call whatever `UIKit` functions you want in your handler because your block is called on the main thread, even though the resource was loaded on a background thread.
+You can call whatever `UIKit` methods you want in your handler because your block is called on the main thread, even though the resource was loaded on a background thread.

 Don't forget to import static library header (on iOS):